Info2win/LeetCodeSolutions/README.md

 - Approach 1
     - Min hour is 1 and max hour is the max value of the arr.
 Between these hours apply binary search alg to find minumum possible hours to eat all of the bananas.
     - 24 lines
+## Q153 Find Minimum in Rotated Sorted Array
+- Approach 1
+    - Sort it wih std::sort.
+Than, return the first element.
+    - 7 lines